shahradelahi/process-venv/README.md

 [![MIT License](https://img.shields.io/badge/License-MIT-blue.svg?style=flat)](/LICENSE)
 [![Install Size](https://packagephobia.com/badge?p=process-venv)](https://packagephobia.com/result?p=process-venv)

-A robust and lightweight TypeScript library for securely loading, validating, and managing environment variables, preventing unintended access by third-party dependencies.
+_process-venv_ is a lightweight TypeScript library for loading, validating, and managing environment variables with a focus on security.
+It prevents unintended access by third-party dependencies by isolating your secrets from the global `process.env`.

 ---